-There were eight survey areas with multiple installations for each area, dedicated to detecting wolves (Table 3).
-This totals to 27 unique installations surveyed over the course of the season.
-These installations were located in the Gifford Pinchot and Okanogan-Wenatchee National Forests and on state-owned public lands within the South Cascades, defined as the area south of I-90, both on the west and east side of the Cascade Crest.
+This totals to 41 unique installations surveyed over the course of the season.
+These installations were located in the Gifford Pinchot and Okanogan-Wenatchee National Forests, on state-owned public lands, and Nature

+Conservancy land through special permissions from The Nature Conservancy.
+All survey areas were located within the South Cascades, defined as the area south of I-90, both on the west and east side of the Cascade Crest.
 Some installations were left active over the winter season.
-Two new survey areas, Bumping Lake and Naches, were established in January 2016 for wolf detection.
-We do not have any data from them yet.
+Two new survey areas, Bumping Lake and Naches River, were established in January 2016 for wolf detection, and Little Naches was established at the end of July in response to potential sightings.